 Whereas Jones bulldozed a course into his idea of a championship test, with the game’s governing bodies supporting him and the memberships of many elite, private clubs falling into line, Hanse aims to bring out the original architect’s intent—even if that means undoing decades of changes.
 Hanse tells me he treated The Creek the same as those U.S. Open venues.

 “In a way,” he says, “we were trying to differentiate and create disharmony at The Creek, with three different parts of the course.
 This latest restoration [in 2017] came close to finishing the deal and really stamping the transitional part of the course and expanding the holes down by the water and the sandy areas.”

 Golf fans with active social media accounts have likely come across The Creek’s spectacular oceanside 11th hole and its island Biarritz green.
 But for strategic value, Hanse believes two other holes stand out.
 No. 6 is the No. 1 handicap hole, a snaking downhill beast.
 No. 10 is a wispy watercolor wedged between the beach on the left and the creek on the right.
 They’re both par 4s, and while they look completely different, they share one of Hanse’s favorite qualities: different choices on how to play them.
 When forced to make his own decision between the two, Hanse narrowly went with the sixth.

-Dubbed the “Million Dollar Golf Club” in the 1920s for its wealthy membership, touches like the deep mahogany lockers and clubhouse bowling alley should be no surprise.
+Dubbed the “Million Dollar Golf Club” in the 1920s for its wealthy membership, The Bridge boasts a host of amenities, including deep mahogany lockers and a clubhouse bowling alley.